vanilophp/docs/what-is-vanilo.md

 ## Is It Ready For Production?

 It depends.
 The current feature set is not yet enough to run a "usual" Webshop in 2018.
-But what Vanilo already provides that is stable, tested and extensible.
+But what Vanilo already provides is stable, tested and extensible.

 Starting from v0.2 there has been a well defined [upgrade path](upgrade.md) up to v1.0.